pcattori/ocaml-cheatsheet/readme.md

 ## learning

-The official ["Learn OCaml"](https://ocaml.org/docs) are always improving, but here are some other resources I found invaluable when starting out.
+The official ["Learn OCaml"](https://ocaml.org/docs) docs are always improving, but here are some other resources I found invaluable when starting out.

 #### Tools & techniques